lubianat/wikidata_bib/toread.md

 Q64263662
 ## Other

+CA1 pyramidal cells have diverse biophysical properties, affected by development, experience, and aging

 Kepecs, A., and Fishell, G. (2014).
 Interneuron cell types are fit to function.
 Nature 505, 318–326. doi: 10.1038/nature1298